AILab-CVC/SEED/README.md

 **:beers: We are actively looking for self-motivated interns.
 Please feel free to reach out if you are interested. :beers:**

+- [x] **2024-02-24** :hugs: We have released the **training code** of SEED-LLaMa, including SEED tokenizer, Multimodal LLM pretraining and instruction tuning.
+Our Multimodal LLM training codebase supports 1. large-scale multi-node training with deepspeed 2. highly-efficient multiple training datapipes.

 - [x] **2023-11-03** :hugs: We have released the demo of [seed-llama-v2-1](https://c0c18bb50ca9b78b8f.gradio.live/), and the quality of generated images has been greatly improved, feel free to use it by yourself.

   ![image](https://github.com/AILab-CVC/SEED/blob/main/images/teaser_v2-1.png)